yogurt-foundation/yogurt-css-documentation/docs/interactivity/pointer-events.md

 ## Pointer Events

-Utilities for controlling whether an element responds to pointer events.
+Utilities for manipulating whether an element responds to pointer events.

 ### Usage